twiddlingbits/twr-wasm/readme.md

    - in C/C++, use the "blocking loop" pattern and integrate with Javascript's asynchronous event loop
    - linked with helloworld,  code+data < 3K
    - a subset of the standard C runtime, including printf, malloc, string functions, etc.
-   - a subset of the most common compiler utility functions.
+   - a subset of compiler support functions.

 ## The Web Assembly Runtime Problem
 HTML browsers can load a Web Assembly module, and execute it's bytecode in a browser virtual machine.
 You compile your code using clang with the target code format being web assembly (wasm) byte code.
 There are a few issues that one immediately encounters trying to execute code that is more complicated than squaring a number.